andela-cnwosu/ridme/README.md

 End with using it for a little demo

+## Endpoints

+Does this have API endpoints?
+This is the right place to be.

 ## Running the tests

 Explain how to run the automated tests for this system